PytLab/loggers/README.md

 This is a logger for automatic logging in emuch.net, and provide credit getting function and file downloading function.

-I've provide a simple script 'run_credit.py' to log in and get today's credit automatically and  'run_downloader.py' to download file freely at midnight.
+I've provided a simple script 'run_credit.py' to log in and get today's credit automatically and  'run_downloader.py' to download file freely at midnight.

 ####To get credit automatically:####